Digitalbox PLC is committed to good corporate governance and has adopted the corporate governance guidelines of the Quoted Companies Alliance (QCA).

 Releasing public updates via the RNS service

-Stakeholder feedback is passed to Senior Management via the relevant team member at Digitalbox as appropriate.
+Stakeholder feedback being passed to Senior Management via the relevant team member at Digitalbox as appropriate.

 The Board will operate in a collaborative and constructive manner with a clear focus on the delivery of the strategy and increasing shareholder value.